Home/Beverages/Unsweetened Pu-erh Tea

 Can Pu-erh tea help with weight loss?

-How much caffeine is in Pu-erh tea?
+Is there caffeine in Pu-erh tea?

 How should I store Pu-erh tea?

-Can I reuse Pu-erh tea leaves?
+Can I drink Pu-erh tea every day?

 What are the health benefits of drinking Pu-erh tea?